 - Monosomy – one copy of a chromosome, e.g. Turner syndrome (45, X)

 - Trisomy – three copies of a chromosome, e.g. Edward’s syndrome (trisomy 18)

-Abnormalities in chromosome structure are often due to translocations, where there is exchange of material between two chromosomes, resulting in an abnormal rearrangement.
-If there is no gain or loss of genetic material, this is a balanced translocation, however if the exchange of chromosomal material results in extra or missing genes in a daughter cell, it is known as unbalanced and can have clinical effects.
+Abnormalities in chromosome structure are often due to translocations, where there is an exchange of material between two chromosomes, resulting in an abnormal rearrangement.
+If there is no gain or loss of genetic material, this is a balanced translocation, however, if the exchange of chromosomal material results in extra or missing genes in a daughter cell, it is known as unbalanced and can have clinical effects.

 There are two types of chromosomal translocation.
 Reciprocal translocations take place when the chromosomes break within the arms of the chromosome and Robertsonian translocations take place when whole chromosomes join end to end.

 Clinical Relevance – Down’s syndrome

 Down’s syndrome occurs when there is an extra copy of chromosome 21 (trisomy 21).
 Typical signs and symptoms include muscular hypotonia, a single palmar crease, protruding tongue, congenital heart malformations and distinguishable facies.